inf380p/fall2021/_posts/sj-roh/2021-11-3-sj-roh-class_hack.md

 # Reflection:

-For the trinket I made, I wanted to make sure that there were four distinct shape objects
+For the trinket I made, I wanted to make sure that there were four distinct shape objects that I used, starting with a triangle (3-sided) moving up to a dodecagon (12-sided) by 3's.
+What I sharpened through this reflection, is my understanding of how a class can be structured with functions and methods.
+With a working knowledge of how to draw with the Turtle library, it was confusing to me at first how to create a class with methods and have multiple objects called.
+It was helpful to rewatch portions of this past week's lecture, and especially the focus on class extensions and how to instantiate objects.